 Before I get your response, Professor Finkelstein, I wanted to go for a minute to Brent Scowcroft.
-He was speaking yesterday on This Week With George Stephanopoulos."
+He was speaking yesterday on This Week with George Stephanopoulos.
 Stephanopoulos had asked him about the significance of the Israel-Palestine conflict.
-Of course, Brent Scowcroft is the former National Security Advisor for President Bush, Sr.
+Of course, Brent Scowcroft is the former national security adviser for President Bush Sr.

 BRENT SCOWCROFT: What it would do is change the psychological climate of the region.
 What we have is a number of different issues all coming together.
 And the region is in great turmoil.
 And there’s a great sense in the region of historical injustice on the part of the Muslims.
 And this would change that.
 This would see us as participating and helping in a problem which is central to the region, which has been a gnawing sore for Muslims for 50 years.

-AMY GOODMAN: That was President Bush, Sr.’s former National Security Advisor, Lieutenant General Brent Scowcroft.
+AMY GOODMAN: That was President Bush Sr.’s former national security adviser, Lieutenant General Brent Scowcroft.
 Professor Finkelstein?

 NORMAN FINKELSTEIN: I’ll get to that point in half a moment.
 Let me just address the questions that were raised by Professor Troy.
 On the question of Camp David and the offer, I don’t think for Democracy Now! audiences we have to go over that ground, because when Shlomo Ben-Ami was here —